jkunimune/nibasa/misc.md

 - pronouns **mi**, **tu**, and **ye**, which are just normal nouns (**se** merges with **auto**)
 - demonstratives **ni**, **go**, **yo**, and **ke**, and quantifiers **un**, **yo**, **eni**, **pan**, which are just adjectives that can also function as nouns (**poli** merges with **ba**)
 - auxiliary verbs **si**, **fa**, which are just normal verbs as well as common suffixes (**si** merges with **ta** and **fa** merges with **karma**).

+subordinate clauses, be they relative or otherwise, must always be followed by "di" and then a content word.

+# hyperspecific transcription notes

+country names should be stripped to whatever minimum root is present in both the country name, language name, and people name. in some cases that will include a root that means "land", like "island" or "osteraih", and that's okay.  but keep "ia" if it has one.  not if it's just in the nisba adjective tho; nisba adjectives don't count for "ia".

+## Scientific terms

+-um -> -o
+-ium -> -iu
+-ine -> -o
+-on (noble gas or particle) -> -on
+-on (other) -> -o

+## Albanian

+ʃ -> c

+## Arabic

+if a word ends in b, d, D, or gh, append "a"
+stress: accute accent
+ʃ -> c
+names should always be transcribed in standard arabic, except that jiim can be spelled "g" for Egyptian names

+## Bantu

+g -> g
+ng -> ing (but ingurube would be too long...) intervocalic d -> r b -> b mb -> imb ʊ -> u

+## Chinese

+stress: unmarked
+middle chinese ŋ -> g
+well, but it's lost before a yod in cantonese... words with velar nasal include stone, ideology, and jade sh -> s proper names should be spelled as they are in Mandarin, except that j, q, and x should go to z, g, c, k, s, and h as usual

+## Dutch

+ei -> ei
+ij -> ei

+## English

+if a word ends in b, d, or g, append "e" place names that come from languages outside english should be spelld with the same vowel letters as in english, if that brings it closer to the etymological pronunciation.
+stress: accute accent
+sh -> c
+th -> th no matter voicing
+plural marker -> keep
+north/south/east/west -> translated
+new -> nove
+saint -> sante
+the -> remove
+island -> nesia
+port -> porto

+## French

+stress: accute accent

+## German

+ei -> ei
+eu -> eu
+ch -> h

+## Indo-iranian

+kʰ -> k

+## Japanese

+stress: unmarked
+-shima -> nesia if it's an actual island in proper names, [ɕ] and [d͡ʑ] -> sh and zh, and [t͡s] -> ts

+## Korean

+stress: unmarked

+## Nahuatl

+tl -> t

+## Persian

+u~ʊ~o -> o
+-a~e -> -a

+## Portuguese

+plural marker -> keep
+lh -> ly
+nh -> ny
+north/south/east/west -> translated
+new -> nove
+sãõ -> sau
+la/el/las/los -> remove

+## Spanish

+stress: accute accent
+plural marker -> keep
+ll -> ly
+ñ -> ny
+norte/sud/este/oeste -> translated
+nuevo -> nove
+san -> san
+la/el/las/los -> remove
+isla -> nesia
+puerto -> puerto, but usually there's a single-word version with porto

+## Sotho

+ʊ -> o

+## Swahili

+ng -> ng
+ny -> nj
+mw -> mv
+remove any prefixen

+## Taino

+## Tswana

+ts -> ts